yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/gorm.md

 ### Step 2: Connect to the YugabyteDB database

-Go Apps can connect to the YugabyteDB database using the `gorm.Open()` function.
+Go applications can connect to the YugabyteDB database using the `gorm.Open()` function.

 Code snippet for connecting to YugabyteDB: